johnlpage/UniBench/reporting/report.md

 ### Description

 This test shows how each additional index, on a field containing a random integer number impacts insert performance.
-As seen in the _id test abouve random indexes are the worst performing compared to sequential or recent-date indexes.
+As seen in the _id test above random indexes are the worst performing compared to sequential or recent-date indexes.

-We preload 3 million 4KB documents then measure loading the next 3 million, and index N simple integer fields in each.
+We preload 3 million 4KB documents, then measure loading the next 3 million, and index N simple integer fields in each.
 The load batch size is 1,000.

 ### Base Atlas Instance